SarahADominguez/STA380-DSSM/README.md

 is second largest cluster with 189 documents and in another cluster which contained 5 other authors and 50 documents.
-Cluster 51 and 50 (two largest clusters) I consider to be clusters that are more general, and capture documents of which there really wasn't a big pattern too, so for Matthew Bunce, it may be best to only look at his other cluster, cluster 62.
+Cluster 51 and 50 (two largest clusters) I consider to be clusters that are more general, and capture documents of which there really wasn’t a big pattern too, so for Matthew Bunce, it may be best to only look at his other cluster, cluster 62.